Talk about this article...

 What we now know as a proposed river diversion called the Lake Powell Pipeline Project (LPP or LPPP), was actually conceived in the early 1960s as the Dixie Project, and during the proceedings in the USA House and Senate for the eventual authorization of the Colorado River Basin Storage Project Act of 1968.
 It was then a federal project for the Lower Division of the Colorado River Basin, of which Washington County, Utah belongs.
 The original funding for construction of the Dixie Project was federal taxpayer dollars.
 Reforms in the 1980s basically ended the "Reclamation Era" of dam construction.
 Today, the funding for this project has been, and will be, generated by the rate payers and taxpayers of Utah.
 The licensing of this project must meet, however, the criteria of federal public law.

 Without doubt, the LPP is a project that can only provide a water delivery based entirely on paper promises, and not actual wet water.
-Putting actual wet water into a 2 billion dollar pipeline is a reality that hasn't existed since the 1968 authorization of the Central Arizona Project, which history has now proven as the tipping point for ensuring water instability in the entire Colorado River Basin.
+Actual wet water in the Colorado River Basin hasn't existed since the 1968 authorization of the Central Arizona Project, which history has now proven to be the tipping point for creating water instability in the entire Colorado River Basin.
+What this essentially means is the system works, until it doesn't.

 DEPARTMENT OF THE INTERIOR (Lead Agency in 2019)